wasamas/rget/README.md

 # get-webradio

-download audio files from some web-radio sites
+download audio files from some web-radio sites.

+if you want to convert files to MP3, needs ffmpeg command.

+before running command, copy 'rget.yaml' to '~/.rget' or current work directory.

 ## Installation